Banking

 Make a savings plan for taxes

-A lot of freelancers will have sticker shock when it comes time to pay those quarterly estimated taxes.
-So while having the dates marked is important, you also want to make sure you have the money to actually make the payments when the deadline rolls around.
+Did you have sticker shock when it came time to look at everything you’d paid in taxes last year, or worse, when you had to make the final payment?
+While having the dates marked is important, you also want to make sure you have the money to actually make the payments when the deadline rolls around, especially if you need to make adjustments.
 Since you’re responsible for paying quarterly estimated taxes throughout the year, it’s a good practice to save throughout the year, too.

 But with unpredictable income streams as a freelancer, figuring out how much money to set aside can be a major challenge.
 A good rule of thumb is to set aside 25-30% of your income for taxes, but if you’re unsure, always err on the side of overpaying.
 Why?
 Underpaying comes with a cost.
 As of Oct.
 1, the Internal Revenue Service will now charge 8% interest on estimated tax underpayments, up from 3% two years ago.